GuangyWang/TADsplimer/README.md

 Installation
 ----------

-The docker can be directly downloaded from dockerhub(https://hub.docker.com/r/guangywang/tadsplimer) with the command.
+The docker can be directly downloaded from dockerhub (https://hub.docker.com/r/guangywang/tadsplimer) with the following command.

 	docker push guangywang/tadsplimer